Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Aramark Healthcare Support Services, LLC at its St. Louis facility, reporting 100 affected workers.
-Access Courier, Inc. and Contractor Solutions, LLC followed with 20 workers.
+Leading the list was Aramark Healthcare Support Services at its St. Louis facility, reporting 100 affected workers.
+Access Courier, Inc. and Contractor Solutions followed with 20 workers.

 Trend & Outlook

-The numbers illustrate a easing in workforce disruptions across Missouri, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Missouri, with filings falling below both recent and year-ago levels.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Missouri.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Missouri WARN notices, browse layoffs by state, or download the full dataset.